lux-org/lux/CONTRIBUTING.md

 ```

 # Code Formatting
 In order to keep our codebase clean and readible, we are using PEP8 guidelines.
-To help us maintain and check code style currently we use `pre-commit` hooks to automatically format the code on every commit and enforce its formatting on CI:
+To help us maintain and check code style currently we use the following `pre-commit` hooks to automatically format the code on every commit and enforce its formatting on CI:

 * [black](https://github.com/psf/black)
 * [isort](https://github.com/PyCQA/isort)